virtapp/terraform-provision-k0s-cluster/README.md

-# Bootstrapping a k0s cluster on AWS using Terraform
+# k0s cluster on AWS using Terraform

 This directory provides an example flow with `k0sctl` tool together with Terraform using AWS as the cloud provider.